techfromsage/aspire-moodle-integration/2.x-activity-module/mod/aspirelists/README.md

 * A form will appear, choose a distinct, descriptive name and click *Add*.
 * Make note of the **API key** and **Shared secret** that are generated.
+* Do not share key's and secrets between different instances of moodle.

 ## Configure moodle to use the Talis Aspire Reading Lists LTI tool